marufrigan/OTPcatcher/README.md

 cd OTPcatcher

-3 Install Node.js dependencies:
+**3 Install Node.js dependencies:**

   npm install

-4) Set up a Python virtual environment and activate it:
+**4) Set up a Python virtual environment and activate it:**

    python3 -m venv venv
    source venv/bin/activate

-5) Install Python dependencies:
+**5) Install Python dependencies:**

-bash
-Copy code
     pip install -r requirements.txt

-Running the Server:
+**6) Running the Server:**

-bash
-Copy code
     node server.js

-Running the Client on another terminal (For attackers):
+**7) Running the Client on another terminal (For attackers):**

-bash
-Copy code
   python3 client.py

-Customizing the URL:
+**8) Customizing the URL:**

   While your server will be running on http://localhost:3000 by default, in a       real-world scenario, you'd want a catchy or deceptive URL.
 For this, you might     consider services like bit.ly to shorten and customize your link.
   For a more advanced approach, consider using a domain registrar to buy a domain   that resembles a popular service.
 Combine this with a reverse proxy to direct     traffic to your phishing site.

-Designing a Deceptive Page:
+**9)Designing a Deceptive Page:**

 Update the landing page in the server.js file to resemble a popular social media site's login page.
 Prompt the user to enter an OTP, stating it's for verification purposes.